 36 606 $ since 2019

-In 2019, the BMP Foundation created a partnership with certified “Yoga4cancer” teacher, Laura Herandez, to provide free yoga classes to Brome-Missisquoi residents that were specifically adapted for patients with cancer or who are in remission.
+In 2019, the BMP Foundation created a partnership with certified “Yoga4cancer” teacher, Laura Hernandez, to provide free yoga classes to Brome-Missisquoi residents that were specifically adapted for patients with cancer or who are in remission.

 April 2018